yisuanwang/PairCoder/readme.md

 # generate
 python demo.py
 ```
+If you want to test PairCoder on Colab, please use paircoder.ipynb.
+Enter your OpenAI API key into it, and you will be able to test it on HumanEval.

 ## ⚠️Notice
 Some models require an api key, such as chatGPT, ChatGLM and Minimax models.
 We give some experimental data for PairCoder in data/sample_result.txt